-Dr. Jeremy Alden Teissere
+Jeremy Alden Teissere

-Stanley Road Professor of Neuroscience
+Stanley Road Associate Professor, Neuroscience

 I teach because I believe that people can be fundamentally changed by their learning.
 I don’t mean in the sense of “becoming something,” like a doctor or an actor or a hedge-fund manager.
 I mean helping students to uncover—and then to take responsibility for— their own singular voice.
 I want students to become suspicious of easy or uncomplicated “professional success,” emancipate themselves from the dogmatic expectations of careers and discover what they can and cannot honestly give to the world.